cosmos/ibc/papers/2020-05/src/relayers.md

 #### Relaying acknowledgements

 Acknowledgements can most easily be relayed in an event-based fashion.
-The relayer should watch the destination chain for events emitted whenever packets are received & acknowledgements are written, then compose the acknowledgement using the data in the event log, check whether the packet commitment still exists on the source chain (it will be deleted once the acknowledgement is relayed), and if so relay the acknowledgement to
+The relayer should watch the destination chain for events emitted whenever packets are received and acknowledgements are written, then compose the acknowledgement using the data in the event log, check whether the packet commitment still exists on the source chain (it will be deleted once the acknowledgement is relayed), and if so relay the acknowledgement to